 Kualoa Ranch, now also referred to as Kualoa Private Nature Reserve, is one of my favorite places on Oahu.
 The ranch owns two adjoining valleys all the way to the ocean, the Hakipu'u Valley and Ka'a'wa Valley.
 The ranch has been used as a filming location for numerous TV shows, including Lost, the new Hawaii Five-0 and Last Resort as well as many motion pictures including Jurassic Park, Jurassic World, Godzilla, Pearl Harbor, 50 First Dates and Windtalkers, to name just a few.

 Kualoa Ranch offers a number of tours and activities, including a Movie Sites and Ranch tour, a Jungle Expedition Tour, an Ancient Fishing Grounds & Tropical Gardens Tour, ATV tours and horseback rides.
 The tours fill up quickly, so you probably should make reservations in advance.
 You can probably arrange to do two or three tours while you're at the ranch.
 Many of the tours are less than $25 each for an adult.

 If you're not interested in the ATV or horseback tours, be sure to do the Movie Sites and Ranch tour.
-They now also offer a new Treetop Canopy Zip line tour that has 7 zip stations ranging from 200 feet to a quarter mile in length.Continue to 4 of 5 below.
+They now also offer a new Treetop Canopy Zip line tour that has 7 zip stations ranging from 200 feet to a quarter mile in length.

 Kailua and Kailua Beach

 After about 10.5 miles there is a slight jog to the left when you reach the Likelike Highway (63).
 After about a half mile, make a right back onto the Kamehameha Highway (83).
 In a little over 2 miles, you'll be back at the intersection of the Pali Highway.
 Make a left on what is now called the Kalanianaole Highway (61).
 This road will lead you into downtown Kailua where the name changes to Kailua Road.

 If you'd like to visit Kailua Beach, be sure to note that Kailua Road makes a right turn in downtown Kailua.
-If you stay on the road, taking another left hand jog, you will come to Kailua Beach Park.
+If you stay on the road, taking another left-hand jog, you will come to Kailua Beach Park.

 Kailua Beach is one of Oahu's most beautiful beaches and well worth a visit.
-In 1998, Kailua Beach was named...
-Best Beach in America by Dr. Stephen P. Leatherman a.k.a.
+In 1998, Kailua Beach was named Best Beach in America by Dr. Stephen P. Leatherman a.k.a.
 Dr. Beach.
 Once so named, a beach is retired from future competitions.

 From Kailua Beach Park you can take a ride through the exclusive area of Lanikai.
 The road into and out of Lanikai is located at the southern end of the beach.
 The road is a one-way loop, so it will take you right back where you start.

 When it's time to head back to Honolulu or Waikiki, all you'll need to do is retrace your route through Kailua and head back over the Pali Highway.
 That's a lot to see and do in one day, but it is possible.
 Get an early start and plan on a long day, but it's one, I'm sure, that you will always remember.
 Before you go, be sure to bookmark our Google map of this trip for your reference as you drive.